 The same may someday be true in Iran: changes that seem impossible now may unexpectedly become feasible at some point in the future.
-The Future of Iran project hopes to identify the problems Iranian reformers will face in a time of transition, and help scholars and experts think about solutions.
+The Future of Iran project sought to identify the problems Iranian reformers will face in a time of transition, and to help scholars and experts think about solutions.

 In this brief video, Anne Applebaum explains the original motivation behind the project: